Goraksha Shataka

-The Gorakṣaśataka is an early text on Haṭha yoga text from the 11th-12th century, attributed to the sage Gorakṣa.
+The Gorakṣaśataka is an early Natha text on Haṭha yoga text from the 11th-12th century, attributed to the sage Gorakṣa.
 It was the first to teach a technique for raising Kundalini called "the stimulation of Sarasvati", along with elaborate pranayama, breath control.
 It was written for an audience of ascetics.

 Synopsis

 The 2012 translation of the text by James Mallinson divides it into the following topics: